SimplyEdit/simplyedit-for-designers/chapter1.md

 2. Edit the `index.html` file and, in the script tag at the bottom, replace the string `simplyedit-demo-key` with your new trial key.

 3. Make sure that the directories `data/` and `images/` can be written to by the webserver.
 How to do this depends on where you host your site.
 Usually you can change the 'owner' of the file to a specific username like `www-data`.
 Under no circumstance must you make these directories writable by everyone.
 That is just asking for trouble.
+If you have trouble here, ask the support desk of your website hosting provider for help, that's what you pay them for.

+If you have gotten this far, open the website again and start editing.
+Now when you press save, your changes are stored.
+Go ahead and reload the site.

+##Where is your data?

+SimplyEdit works different from almost all other CMS systems.
+Instead of a lot of code and a database that all run on the server to create and render your page.
+A SimplyEdit website only stores your data in a single file on the server.
+When you open your website, the HTML page contains just enough information to tell SimplyEdit what your site design looks like.
+Then SimplyEdit grabs your data and uses this data to fill in the placeholders in your HTML and render your website.

+This all happens in your browser, not on the server.

+So if you take a look behind the curtains and view the source of your webpage, you'll see that none of the editing changes you made are actually in there.
+All these changes are instead stored in the file `data/data.json`.
+If you open this file, you'll see all the changes you made.
+Now forget about it and close it.
+You don't need it anymore.